MilesCranmer/BorrowChecker.jl/README.md

 </div>

 > [!CAUTION]
 > This is a highly experimental _demonstration_ of Rust-like ownership semantics in Julia.
-It is not intended for production use.
+It is not yet intended for active use in libraries.

 > [!WARNING]
 > NOTE: This package is under active development and the syntax has not stabilized.
 Expect it to change significantly between versions.